mendexjs/mendexjs/README.md

-- 👋 Hi, I’m @mendexjs, Senior Fullstack Developer | Currently working with Java, React, ReactNative and MuleSoft;
+- 👋 Hi, I’m @mendexjs, Fullstack Developer | Currently working focused in React;
 - 👀 I’m interested in programming, front-end and back-and;
-- 🌱 I’m currently learning new design patterns, big data and cloud computing;
+- 🌱 I’m currently learning new design patterns, machine leadning, big data and cloud computing;
 - 💞️ I’m looking to collaborate on community projects;
 - 📫 You can follow me on instagram @programendes, or just mail to matheus.mendex@outlook.com;